 For dinner, Granö Beckasin offers a small menu with several meat-based dishes and a vegetarian option.

-Each dinner began with crispy Swedish flatbread and butter and mushroom soup made from locally-foraged mushrooms.
+Each dinner began with crispy Swedish flatbread, butter, and mushroom soup made from local produce.

 The first night, I ordered the main course of smoked arctic char (fish) with potatoes and browned butter with yuzu and sesame.

-The second night, I went with the steak and mixed vegetables.
-Both dishes were excellent.
+The second night, I went with the steak and mixed vegetables, which were excellent.

 Dessert

-The dessert options were also impressive, considering Granö Beckasin is located in a town of 200 residents.
+The dessert options were also impressive, considering Granö Beckasin is in a town of 200 residents.

-On my first night, I ordered the sea buckthorn ice cream with caramelized almonds, butter-fried lemon cake, merengue, and cloudberries.
+I ordered the sea buckthorn ice cream with caramelized almonds, butter-fried lemon cake, merengue, and cloudberries on my first night.

-When booking a room, you have the option to choose a rate inclusive or exclusive of dinner.
+When booking a room, you can choose a rate inclusive or exclusive of dinner.

 Local Adventures in Västerbotten

-Once you've confirmed your stay at Granö Beckasin, it's time to turn your attention to how best to spend your time.
+Once you've confirmed your stay at Granö Beckasin, it's time to focus on how best to spend your time.

 As I visited in September, my experiences below are based on things to do before the snow starts to fall.